Josh-Brearley/node-notes-v2/README.md

-# Reminder App v2
+# Reminder App v2.0

-This is a better and snazzier version of Reminder App.
+This is a notes app created with Node.js with the potential for adding a MongoDB backend to store data.

-It will eventually store data in MongoDB rather than locally.
+Credits: Ben Maudslay - Teacher.